BotecoIndie/BotecoBo/README.md

 `changeUserColor(uid, role)` - This will change the color of an user(specified by his id in uid field) to a role color specified in role field.

-`output(text)` - This will print the fBotecoBo.data on console and send a message with this in bot output channel.
+`output(text)` - This will print the data on console and send a message with this in bot output channel.

 # Discord: